Inactive Twitter Accounts: Policy, Risks, and How to Remove Them

 • TweetDelete & Fedica – More focused on deleting tweets, but useful for activity audits.

 👉 Always review before unfollowing, some accounts tweet rarely but may still be valuable.
+Just be mindful of action ceilings, since unfollowing too quickly may hit the follow limits described in our Twitter follow limit breakdown.

 Comparison: Tools for Managing Inactive Followers